prabormukherjee/NN_visualizer/README.md

 ### Instruction to run
 + open cmd
 + cd over the `NN_visualizer`
++ to install depencies `pip install -r requirements.txt`
 + run the command `python3 ml_server.py`
 + it will start the flask server in `http://127.0.0.1:5000/`
 + run the command `streamlit run app.py`
 + check the `http://localhost:8501`, where the streamlit is running